SamuelSwartzberg/flashcardifying_text_temp/inf.md

 An object in object-oriented language is essentially a record that contains procedures specialized to handle that record; and object types are an elaboration of record types.

-Keyword to declare a class is done by the keyword <code>class</code> in pretty much all programming languages which have it.
+Keyword to declare a class is done by the keyword `class` in pretty much all programming languages which have it.

 A singleton (AKA the singleton pattern) is a class that can only have a single instance of that class.
 It is useful when you don't need multiple instances of a thing (the null object, a logger), or to coordinate states.